lairdubois/lairdubois-opencutlist-sketchup-extension/docs/01-development.md

 #### Yaml or Twig changes

-To reflect I18N (yaml) or UI (twig) changes you just need to run the `gulp compile` command and close and reopen the OpenCutList dialog in Skechup.
+To reflect I18N (yaml) or UI (twig) changes you just need to run the `gulp compile` (see 4.) command and close and reopen the OpenCutList dialog in Skechup.

 Enjoy :)